LMBDA-design/PSAMIL/README.md

 PSMIL provides explicit probability outputs for each instance(slide patch), making the visualization very clear.

-You could also validate the weights on TCGA dataset(also stored in `weights/20241126`, with the file name corresponding to `logs/TCGA.log`) by customize your own code.
+You could also validate the weights on TCGA dataset(also stored in `weights/20241126`, with the weights file name corresponding to `logs/TCGA.log`) by customize your own code.
 But note that there is no fixed test set for TCGA so you may get slightly different performance.

 #### How to